 - Reduction of complexity of equipment, systems, and processes to increase efficiency and reduce the risk of error

 - Readily available standard equipment (e.g., tongue depressors, latex gloves, scissors)

-- Clinical decision support system (CDSS): a computer-based system designed to analyze data within electronic health records to assist healthcare professionals in clinical decision-making tasks (e.g., by reporting drug-drug interactions).
+- Clinical decision support system (CDSS): a computer-based system designed to analyze data within electronic health records to assist health care professionals in clinical decision-making tasks (e.g., by reporting drug-drug interactions).

 - Multicompartment medication device

-- Effective communication
+- Closed-loop communication

 - Patient involvement: prior to administering drugs or inducing anesthesia, the patient is asked for verification of identity and any further relevant information (e.g., site of surgery, planned procedure, consent)